This delicious, clean eating breakfast bread makes a wonderfully hearty start to your morning meal!

 - 4 cups white whole wheat flour

-- 2 tablespoon olive oil + extra for coating
+- 2 tbsp. olive oil + extra for coating